Teeth whitening can change everything

 Is there a reason I shouldn’t use a store-bought whitening kit?

-In fact, there are several reasons that Dr. Kleive discourages his patients from using store-bought whitening products.
+In fact, there are several reasons that Dr. Mark Kleive discourages his patients from using store-bought whitening products.

 The most important reason is fit: We custom-make whitening trays to fit your teeth, while a kit is designed to be “one size fits all” and tends to fit no one.
 A poorly fitted tray results in an uneven distribution of whitening gel, and each tooth may receive a different amount of whitening.